dias-2008/dias-2008/README.md

 - 👋 Hi, I’m dias
-- 👀 I’m interested in programming, Islam and ILTS preparation
+- 👀 I’m interested in programming and cybersecurity
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and cybersecurity
 - 📫 How to reach me instagram: dias_z.h

 <!---